-Unfortunately for many of those convicted of a crime in Arizona, Arizona does not currently allow for the expungement of criminal records.
-That means that if you have been previously convicted of a crime in any court, regardless of whether it is a felony or a misdemeanor, there will be a record of it.
-Arizona does, however, offer the next best thing – a petition for a set aside.
+Arizona recently enacted a new set of expungement laws that are due to take effect in 2023.
+In the meantime, those that are convicted of a crime in any court, regardless of whether it is a felony or a misdemeanor, will have a record of it.
+Outside of an expungement, the next best thing to seek is a petition for a set aside.

 A set aside, as provided for in Arizona Revised Statutes § 13-907, if granted means that the sentencing court sets aside the judgment of guilt in your case, dismisses the charging document, and orders that you be released from all penalties and disabilities resulting from the conviction with the exception of some specific Department of Transportation and Game and Fish Commission ones.
 What this means is that if the set aside is granted, you can say that your case was dismissed.

 In deciding whether to grant a set aside, courts are required to look at a variety of factors set out by the statute, including: